 What you must take with you to the Department of Motor Vehicles (DMV):

-No, you must go to the DMV in person with your documents.
-The written test is given on a 'first come, first served' basis.
-After you have completed the vision and written test, they will schedule you for a driving test.
+No. You must go to the DMV in person.
+The knowledge test is given on a "first come, first serve" basis.
+Once you have completed the knowledge test, you will receive an instruction permit.

 No. You must bring a vehicle to take the test.
 The examiner will perform a safety inspection on your vehicle and check its registration and insurance.
 You do not have to use your own vehicle, but you must have a vehicle in the same license class as you are applying for.
 You may not use a rental car.
 Vehicles must be properly registered and insured.